meyda/meyda/docs/audio-features.md

 - _What Is It Used For_: Often used to indicate "pitchiness / tonality" of a sound.
 - _Range_: `0.0 - 1.0`, where `0.0` is not tonal, and `1.0` is very tonal.

+### Spectral Crest

+`spectralCrest`

+- _Description_: This is the ratio of the loudest magnitude over the RMS of the whole frame.
+A high number is an indication of a loud peak compared out to the overall curve of the spectrum.
+- _What Is It Used For_: If the spectrum you are analysing has peaks in it, it can help discern _how peaky_ it is.
+- _Range_: The range is arbitrary, with higher values indicating more extreme peaks in the spectrum.

 ### Chroma

 `chroma`